ernbykz/YelkenlerDesktopApp/README.md

 # YelkenlerDesktopApp
-07/2017 Yelkenler (Sap-SD module) Desktop Software
+07/2017 Yelkenler Desktop Software (ERP)

 ##System prepared according to the needs and requirements of the company.##